 - 3 Tablespoons chocolate chips (optional)

-- Place all the ingredients except water and chocolate chips in the food processor and process until finely ground.
+- Place the oats and coconut shreds in the food processor and process until finely ground.

-- On a cutting board, form the mixture into a rectangle, press in chocolate chips, and cut into bars, squares, or roll into balls.
+- On a cutting board, form the mixture into a rectangle and cut into bars, squares, or roll into balls.

 - Keep refrigerated and enjoy!

 - We also love making Chocolate Orange Lea Bars!
-Add in 3 Tablespoons of cocoa powder, 1 Tablespoon of orange zest, and 2 extra dates to the ingredients above, and proceed with step 1.
+Add in 3 Tablespoons of cocoa powder, 1 Tablespoon of orange zest, and a few extra dates to the ingredients above, and proceed with step 1.